 Wait… is that correct?
 I think I might have confused something.
 But don’t let me confuse you ;).

-As always, if you’re still confused about something or if you want to try out your own examples just leave me a comment.
+And of course, if you’re still confused about something or if you want to try out your own examples just leave me a comment.

 I hope you liked it and see you next time.